 Beta Technologies: From Vermont to JFK

-- Cargo first: Initial customers include UPS and United Therapeutics for logistics
+- Cargo first: Initial customers include UPS and United Therapeutics

 - Practical certification: Working closely with FAA on achievable near-term approvals